rmcanany/SolidEdgeHousekeeper/README.md

 However, problems can arise.
 Those cases will be reported in the log file with the message 'Error processing file'.
 A stack trace will be included.
 The stack trace looks scary, but may be useful for program debugging.
 If four of these errors are detected in a run, the programs halts with the Status Bar message 'Processing aborted'.

 Please note this is not a perfect program.
 It is not guaranteed not to mess up your files.
 Back up any files before using it.

 ## KNOWN ISSUES

-#### Does not support managed files
+**Does not support managed files**
+*Cause*: Unknown.

-Cause: Unknown.
-Possible workaround: Process the files in an unmanaged workspace.
+*Possible workaround*: Process the files in an unmanaged workspace.
 *Update 10/10/2021* Some users have reported success with BiDM managed files.
 *Update 1/25/2022* One user has reported success with Teamcenter 'cached' files.

-#### Older Solid Edge versions
+**Older Solid Edge versions**
 Some tasks may not support versions of Solid Edge prior to SE2020.
-Cause: Maybe an API call not available in previous versions.
+*Cause*: Maybe an API call not available in previous versions.
-Possible workaround: Use SE2020 or later.
+*Possible workaround*: Use SE2020 or later.

-#### Multiple installed Solid Edge versions
+**Multiple installed Solid Edge versions**
 May not support multiple installed versions on the same machine.
-Cause: Unknown.
+*Cause*: Unknown.
-Possible workaround: Use the version that was 'silently' installed.
+*Possible workaround*: Use the version that was 'silently' installed.

-#### Printer settings
+**Printer settings**
 Does not support all printer settings, e.g., duplexing, collating, etc.
-Cause: Not exposed in the DraftPrintUtility() API.
+*Cause*: Not exposed in the DraftPrintUtility() API.
-Possible workaround: Create a new Windows printer with the desired settings.
+*Possible workaround*: Create a new Windows printer with the desired settings.
 Refer to the TESTS AND ACTIONS topic below for more details.

-#### Pathfinder during Interactive Edit
+**Pathfinder during Interactive Edit**
 Pathfinder is sometimes blank when running the 'Interactive Edit' task.
-Cause: Unknown.
+*Cause*: Unknown.
-Possible workaround: Refresh the screen by minimizing and maximizing the Solid Edge window.
+*Possible workaround*: Refresh the screen by minimizing and maximizing the Solid Edge window.

-## SELECTION TOOLBAR
+## FILE SELECTION

-The Selection Toolbar is where you select what files to process.
+The General Tab is where you select what files to process.
-With the toolbar, you can select by folder, by top-level assembly, by list, or by files with errors from a previous run.
+With the Selection Toolbar, you can select by folder, by top-level assembly, by list, or by files with errors from a previous run.

 Another option is to drag and drop from Windows File Explorer.